 This form should be used by Producers to make a request to the Head of Production (Tony) for additional photography outside of the regularly scheduled shooting days on the crew grid.
 Since additional photography involves time and resources, requests will not be approved automatically.
 Approvals will only be granted if the time and resources are available and if students make a compelling case for why the footage cannot be shot during regular principal photography.

 Indicate on the form the type of additional photography that is being requested:

 ESTABLISHING SHOTS OR B-ROLL Check this box if the request is for 2nd Unit shots that cannot easily be scheduled during regular principal photography.
 Typically these would be for shots that need to be shot at a discrete location without the involvement of principal actors, such as establishing shots at an inconveniently place location or B-roll of events that are occurring outside the regular production window.

 VFX PLATES OR ELEMENTS Check this box if the request is for background plates or other photographic elements that are needed to complete visual effects shots.

 PLAYBACK CONTENT FOR SCREENS Check this box if the request is for video content that would need to be shot in advance of regular principal photography in order to be played back during production.

 PICK-UPS Check this box if the request is for pick-up photography.
-Only BTH and MTH shows may request pick-ups and the need for pick-ups will be determined with the directing and editing faculty during picture editing.
+Only BTH and MTH shows may request pick-ups.

 RESHOOTS Check this box if the request is for the reshooting of a scene where circumstances beyond the students’ control resulted in footage becoming unusable.
 Typically, trying to solve the problem through editorial fixes will need to be explored before a reshoot is approved.